Buildkite CI backend

 Prepare your repo with a digger.yml

 You need to prepare a digger.yml to configure your terraform projects.
 For that refer to our quickstart guides.
-For a quick one all you need would be a path to a director and project name:
+For a quick one all you need would be a path to a directory and project name:

 Create digger pipeline in your buildkite setup:

-Create the buildkite pipeline associating it with your repository, give it a name and a description.
-For environment variables you only need to set your digger license key: DIGGER_LICENSE_KEY=xxxyyy.
 In the steps of the pipeline you just need to add a step to invoke digger as follows:

 This will instruct digger to run the “spec” which is composed and sent from the backend.
 That should be all you need to set up and try digger!